UCD-GW-Nitrate/npsat_engine/README.md

 ```

 ## Building with Spack
-[Spack](https://spack.io/) is a package manager with the aim to remove the hurdle of buidling libraries along with their dependencies.
+[Spack](https://spack.io/) is a package manager with the aim to remove the hurdle of building libraries along with their dependencies.

 First we need to [install](https://spack.io/about/) spack which can't get any easier.

-To keep spack orginized we will create the environment `DealCgal` to put the libraries
+To keep spack organized we will create the environment `DealCgal` to put the libraries
 ```
 spack env create DealCgal
 spack env activate DealCgal